-All employees are responsible for gaining an understanding of this procedure by attending training and drills as required.
+All employees are responsible for understanding this procedure by attending annual training and drills.
 All employees are expected to support response activities for the events outlined under the Emergency Operations Plan as directed by the CXA Temple 2 SEM.

 3. Organization